particify/arsnova-webclient/development.md

 Clone the repository and setup git.
 You also need the arsnova-backend running in version 3+ (`master` branch).

-Install all dependencies with `npm install`.
+Install all dependencies with `yarn`.

 ## CI Pipeline